Obesity and Pregnancy

 Obesity during pregnancy puts you at risk of several serious health problems:

 Preeclampsia—Preeclampsia is a serious form of gestational hypertension that usually happens in the second half of pregnancy or soon after childbirth.
-This condition can cause the woman's kidneys and liver to fail.
+This condition can cause your kidneys and liver to fail.
 In rare cases, seizures, heart attack, and stroke can happen.
 Other risks include problems with the placenta and growth problems for the fetus.

 Obstructive sleep apnea—Sleep apnea is a condition in which a person stops breathing for short periods during sleep.
 During pregnancy, sleep apnea can cause fatigue and increase the risk of high blood pressure, preeclampsia, and heart and lung problems.